bornhack/bornhack-website/README.md

     git clone --recursive https://github.com/bornhack/bornhack-website

-If you already cloned the repository, you can add the submodules like this:
+If you already cloned the repository without --recursive, you can change into the directory and add the submodules with:

     git submodule update --init --recursive